Must-Stash/Must-Stash/README.md

 You can contribute to both parts of Must-Stash:

-The Extension component:
+-The Extension component:
 [https://github.com/Must-Stash/Must-Stash-Extension]
-And the Server component:
+-And the Server component:
 [https://github.com/Must-Stash/Must-Stash-Server]

 License